Sonotone Phonograph Cartridge History

 Ceramic material is very linear.
 The peak output voltage is almost unlimited.
 Since no coils are involved in the construction, the ceramic cartridge is much less susceptible to hum pickup.
 Some early magnetic cartridges had other problems.
 The Fairchild 220, for example, had such a strong external magnetic field, it was strongly attracted to a steel turntable and could literally crush the needle assembly when lowered on a record.

 Another unique feature of the ceramic cartridge is that it's response is amplitude based instead of velocity based like magnetic cartridges.
 This means that phono equalization is not required.
-The cartridge, when electrically loaded with 1 megohm or more, would produce a flat response with a typical output voltage of 0.4v.
-It did not require the extra stages of amplification.
-In low-cost phonographs, the cartridge was used to drive the output tube directly.
-An example is the 50EH5, that could deliver 1.4 watts when used in this manner.
+The cartridge, when electrically loaded with 1 megohm or more, will produce a flat response with a typical output voltage of 0.4v.
+It does not require the extra stages of amplification.
+In low-cost phonographs, the cartridge is used to drive the output tube directly.
+An example is the 50EH5, that can deliver 1.4 watts when used in this manner.

-Although Sonotone made many monophonic cartridges, the 3T cartridge was perhaps the best.
-The ceramic element material was in the shape of a bar.
-At the rear of the cartridge, one end of the ceramic element was sandwiched tightly between high durometer rubber pads.
-A gold plated brass connector was inserted between the ceramic element and the rubber, one on each side.
+Although Sonotone made many monophonic cartridges, the 3T cartridge is perhaps the best.
+The ceramic element material is in the shape of a bar.
+At the rear of the cartridge, one end of the ceramic element is sandwiched tightly between high durometer rubber pads.
+A gold plated brass connector is inserted between the ceramic element and the rubber, one on each side.
 The brass pieces extended out of the rear of the cartridge to form the cartridge connections.
-The other end of the ceramic element was glued to a brass piece that had a U shaped groove protruding from the front.
-The entire cavity around the ceramic element was injected with silicone damping compound.
-The stylus armature rested in the U shaped groove.
-Sideways motion of the stylus could then bend the ceramic bar and generate an output voltage.
-The stylus armature could be axially rotated by 180 degrees with no effect on performance.
-A 1 mil stylus could be mounted on one side for LP records and a 3 mil stylus could be mounted on the other for 78's.
-A simple turnover lever was all that was needed for the change.
-This also made removal of the stylus assembly very easy for replacement.
-The needle assemblies were made with a variety of stylus sizes as well as in diamond and sapphire.
+The other end of the ceramic element is glued to a brass piece that has a U shaped groove protruding from the front.
+The entire cavity around the ceramic element is injected with silicone damping compound.
+The stylus armature rests in the U shaped groove.
+Sideways motion of the stylus can then bend the ceramic bar and generate an output voltage.
+The stylus armature can be axially rotated by 180 degrees with no effect on performance.
+A 1 mil stylus can be mounted on one side for LP records and a 3 mil stylus can be mounted on the other for 78's.
+A simple turnover lever is all that is needed for the change.
+This also makes removal of the stylus assembly very easy for replacement.
+The needle assemblies are made with a variety of stylus sizes as well as in diamond and sapphire.

 Stereo records required a new approach.
-A resolver in the form of a pantograph was found to work very well and was patented.
-It became the basis for the Sonotone stereo cartridges.
-The ceramic bar elements were mounted at 90 degrees to each other and 45 degrees to the vertical.
-The mounting methods for the ceramic elements included high durometer rubber pads, brass connectors, and silicone damping compound similar to the monophonic cartridges.
+A resolver in the form of a pantograph is found to work very well and is patented.
+It becomes the basis for the Sonotone stereo cartridges.
+The ceramic bar elements are mounted at 90 degrees to each other and 45 degrees to the vertical.
+The mounting methods for the ceramic elements include high durometer rubber pads, brass connectors, and silicone damping compound similar to the monophonic cartridges.

-A flexible butyl rubber link was used between the lever arm and the needle shank.
-It was called the SONO-FLEX needle.
-This made the stylus/armature relatively indestructible to accidents, like dropping the arm on the record, or dragging the stylus across the record.
-It could even flex in a 360 degree orbit and spring back in place.
+A flexible butyl rubber link is used between the lever arm and the needle shank.
+It is called the SONO-FLEX needle.
+This makes the stylus/armature relatively indestructible to accidents, like dropping the arm on the record, or dragging the stylus across the record.
+It can even flex in a 360 degree orbit and spring back in place.

-The response of the ceramic cartridges, like the 9T were somewhat limited to 10 or 12kHz.
+The response of the ceramic cartridges, like the 9T are somewhat limited to 10 or 12kHz.
 At the time, however, disc cutters were struggling to get response on the records above 9kHz.

-Later versions of the stereo cartridges incorporated small plug-in Velocitone adapters.
-As many preamplifiers no longer included a ceramic cartridge input, the output of the ceramic cartridge was reduced and shaped by passive RC networks to be like a magnetic cartridge.
-The Velocitone adapters, less than 2" long, could be plugged into the normal magnetic phono input and the turntable output plugged into the Velocitone adapters.
-The inherent advantage of linearity and insensitivity to hum pickup could still be retained.
-The 9T ceramic stereo cartridge with Velocitone adapters was reviewed in the September 1961 issue of Electronics World.
+As popularity of magnetic cartridges increased, many preamplifiers no longer provide a ceramic cartridge input.
+To maintain sales of ceramic cartridges, the output of the ceramic cartridge is changed to look like a magnetic cartridge.
+The output is reduced and shaped by a passive RC network.
+In 1960, the first version is incorporated into a pair of small plug-in adapters for stereo.
+Later marketing gave them the name of Velocitone.
+The adapters are less than 2" long and can be plugged into a normal magnetic phono input and the turntable output can be plugged into the adapters.
+The inherent advantage of linearity and insensitivity to hum pickup can still be retained.
+The 9T ceramic stereo cartridge with Velocitone adapters is reviewed in the September 1961 issue of Electronics World.

-The 9T Mark IV cartridge was a significant improvement over the 9T.
-Response went out to 20kHz, although somewhat peaked at 15kHz.
-Separation also decreased at 15 kHz indicating resonance was occurring at that frequency.
-The Mark IV cartridge with Velocitone adapters was reviewed in the May 1965 issue of High Fidelity.
+The 9T Mark IV cartridge is a significant improvement over the 9T.
+Response goes out to 20kHz, although somewhat peaked at 15kHz.
+Separation also decreases at 15 kHz indicating resonance is occurring at that frequency.
+The Mark IV cartridge with Velocitone adapters is reviewed in the May 1965 issue of High Fidelity.

-The 100T cartridge was a further improvement over the Mark IV.
-Response was much smoother, although the 15kHz peak remained.
-The 100T cartridge with Velocitone adapters was reviewed in the November 1966 issue of High Fidelity magazine.
+The 100T cartridge is a further improvement over the Mark IV.
+Response is much smoother, although the 15kHz peak remains.
+The 100T cartridge with Velocitone adapters is reviewed in the November 1966 issue of High Fidelity magazine.

-The 100T Mark V cartridge maintained response out to 20kHz, although somewhat peaked at 15kHz.
-Separation again decreased at 15kHz indicating resonance was still at that frequency.
+The 100T Mark V cartridge maintains response out to 20kHz, although somewhat peaked at 15kHz.
+Separation again decreases at 15kHz indicating resonance is still at that frequency.

 Whatever became of the Sonotone cartridges?